HackerPoet/MarbleMarcher/README.md

 This requires you to install wget, mingw-w64, and git (which you probably already have) either with HomeBrew (recommended) or otherwise.
 Theoretically, you should be able to just run `winMacOSBuild.sh`.
 There are no manual instructions because due to issues I had to just compile the thing manually which is annoying and has too many steps.

 ### Compiling on Windows
-Windows compilation has proved to be quite tough, and all efforts to compile via CMake have failed.
-There's only been one person who has managed to compile and run on Windows, and that was via manual compilation.
-But in case you'd like to try your hand at it, [here are some configuring (not compiling) instructions](https://www.reddit.com/r/Marblemarcher/comments/atpq47/how_to_configure_source_for_windows_with_cmake/).
+Windows compilation has proved to be quite tough, some work into allowing cmake compilation has been done.
+The current version of `CMakeLists.txt` may work but it relies on specific locations of libraries and may require some editing.
+Previous to this, the only way that compilation was achieved was via manual compilation.
+In case you'd like to try your hand at getting cmake to work, [here are some configuring (not compiling) instructions](https://www.reddit.com/r/Marblemarcher/comments/atpq47/how_to_configure_source_for_windows_with_cmake/).
 Keep in mind that after you finish the configuration, (which is a lot easier to pull off than compilation) you're on your own.
 But don't fret; we'll be fixing these issues once we figure out *how* exactly to do it.

 ## Launching
 ## macOS